silnrsi/wstr/src/content/docs/topics/computing/ws-computing-model.md

 ### Input

 Data needs to be entered into the computer or device somehow.
-This process involves _input_, whether by a physical or virtual keyboard or through some other input method.
+This process involves _input_, whether by a physical or virtual keyboard or through some other input method (e.g. text to speech or OCR).
 The technical process of keyboarding involves translating keystroke sequences into character data in some given encoding.
 Since most keyboard layouts are designed around the entry of Latin-script data, the routines needed to interpret keystrokes into language data for other scripts can be very complex, and are commonly built directly into computer operating systems.

 For more information on keyboarding and other input systems see [From Keystrokes to Codepoints][from-keystrokes-to-codepoints].